Three Routes Toward Honors

 Creative Writing Thesis

 The creative writing thesis is a significant body of fiction or poetry completed during the fall semester and winter study of the senior year, and usually including revised writing done in earlier semesters.
 (With permission of the honors committee, the thesis may be undertaken during the winter study period and the spring semester of the senior year.)
 Requirements for admission include outstanding work in an introductory and an advanced workshop, a recommendation from one of the creative writing teachers (who will then act as thesis advisor), and the approval of the departmental honors committee.
 A creative thesis begun in the fall is due on the last day of winter study; one begun in winter study is due the third Monday after spring break.
-The methods of evaluation are identical to those for critical projects (but their page limits do not apply).
+The methods of evaluation are identical to those for critical projects, but their page limits do not apply.
+Creative theses in prose are typically a minimum of 50 pages and a maximum of 100 pages.
+Creative theses in poetry are typically a minimum of 25 pages and a maximum of 50 pages.

 The critical thesis is a substantial critical essay written during both semesters as well as the winter study period of the senior year.
 It must consider critical and/or theoretical as well as literary texts.
 The thesis should be 15,000 words (45 pages); in no case should it be longer than 25,000 words.
 The proposal, a 3-page description of the thesis project, should indicate the subject to be investigated and the arguments to be considered, along with a bibliography.
 A draft of the entire thesis should be completed by the end of winter study; the finished thesis is due on the third Monday following spring break.
 After the critical thesis has been completed, the student publicly presents his or her work.